Towards Stable and Efficient Training of Verifiably Robust Neural Networks: Experiments

-When we train the augmented IBP network with ordinary cross-entropy loss and desire it to predict correctly on an input $\x_k$, we are implicitly doing robust optimization (Eq. \eqref{eq:adv_training}).
-We attribute the success of IBP in~\citep{gowal2018effectiveness} to the power of non-linearity -- instead of using linear relaxations of neural networks~\citep{wong2018provable} to obtain $\underline{\bm{m}}$, we train a \emph{non-linear} network that learns to gives us a good quality $\underline{\bm{m}}$.
-Additionally, we also found that a network trained using IBP is not verifiable using linear relaxation based verification methods, including CROWN~\citep{zhang2018crown}, convex adversarial polytope~\citep{wong2018provable} and Fast-Lin~\citep{weng2018towards}.
-A purely IBP trained network has low IBP verified error but its verified error using convex adversarial polytope~\citep{wong2018provable} or Fast-Lin~\citep{weng2018towards} can be much higher; sometimes the network becomes unverifiable using these typically tighter bounds (see Table~\ref{tab:ibp_bound_compare}).
-This also indicates that IBP is a \emph{non-linear mechanism} different from linear relaxation based methods.
+where $|\W{(l)}|$ takes element-wise absolute value.
+Note that $\overline{h}^{(0)} = \x_U$ and $\underline{h}^{(0)} = \x_L$\footnote{For inputs bounded with general norms, IBP can be applied as long as this norm can be converted to per-neuron intervals after the first affine layer.
+For example, for $\ell_p$ norms ($1\leq p \leq \infty$) H\"older's inequality can be applied at the first affine layer to obtain $\overline{h}^{(1)}$ and $\underline{h}^{(1)}$, and IBP rule for later layers do not change.}.
+And for element-wise monotonic increasing activation functions $\sigma$, We found that IBP can be viewed as training a simple augmented ReLU network which is friendly to optimizers (see Appendix~\ref{sec:augmented} for more discussions).
+We also found that a network trained using IBP can obtain good verified errors when verified using IBP, but it can get much worse verified errors using linear relaxation based verification methods, including convex adversarial polytope (CAP) by~\citet{wong2018provable} (equivalently, Fast-Lin by \citet{weng2018towards}) and CROWN~\citep{zhang2018crown}.
+Table~\ref{tab:ibp_bound_compare} demonstrates that this gap can be very large on large $\epsilon$.

-However, IBP is a very loose bound during the initial phase of training, which makes training unstable; purely using IBP frequently leads to divergence. \citet{gowal2018effectiveness} proposed to use a \emph{$\epsilon$ schedule} where $\epsilon$ is gradually increased during training, and a mixture of robust cross-entropy loss with regular cross-entropy loss as the objective to stablize training:
+However, IBP is a very loose bound during the initial phase of training, which makes training unstable and hard to tune; purely using IBP frequently leads to divergence. \citet{gowal2018effectiveness} proposed to use a \emph{$\epsilon$ schedule} where $\epsilon$ is gradually increased during training, and a mixture of robust cross-entropy loss with natural cross-entropy loss as the objective to stabilize training: